 2. How long is the voltage applied?

 There is a timer that applies a voltage for a set amount of time.
 Therefore you need to check how long the supply is switched on.

 If the correct voltage is applied (and for the correct amount of time), then the actual glow plugs will need to be checked.

 It’s easy to check the timer and relay with a voltmeter.
 If you don’t have a voltmeter, you can still check them with a car battery and a jump lead (see the two options below).

 Short video on how to remove glow plugs:

 There isn’t much you can check on the relay and glow plug control module, other than voltages.
-Therefore, all you need is a simple voltage meter, voltage tester (or you could use a vehicle lightbulb and some wire).
-If you have replacements, you can always swap the units over to check their operation?
+Therefore, all you need is a simple test meter, (multimeter, voltage meter, voltage tester, or you could use a vehicle lightbulb and some wire).
+If you happen to have replacements, you can always swap the units over to check their operation?